mariovisic/declarative_cucumber/slides/usage/usage.md

 # But firstly, what is Imperative and Declarative?
 <!SLIDE declarative-own-example-2>
-Imperative means that you write each step that needs to be taken to complte the outcome, for exaple fill the email form element.
+Imperative means that you write each step that needs to be taken to complete the outcome, for example "fill in the email form input".
 <!SLIDE declarative-own-example-3>
-Declarative means that you write the broader outcome for the scenario, which is how we write our user stories and how a client thinks of the parts of their project.
+Declarative means that you write the outcome for the scenario, which is how we write our user stories and how a client thinks of the parts of their project.